Symbian9/qmapshack-doc-wiki/DocFaqRouting.md

 Offline routing in QMapShack needs special routing databases.
 The easiest way to create these databases is with QMS itself as described in the [Routes](DocGisItemsRte) section of the QMS Wiki.
 The required `*.pbf` input files can be downloaded per country/region.
-If cross-country routing is wanted then the user should select the `*.pbf`files for all countries needed as described in the Wiki page and then create one routing database for these countries.
+If cross-country routing is wanted then the user should select the `*.pbf` files for all countries needed as described in the Wiki page and then create one routing database for these countries.
 The resulting database supports cross-country routing.
-In the example shown on the mentioned Wiki page cross-border routing all over Belgium and Luxemburg will be possible.
+In the example shown on the mentioned Wiki page cross-border routing all over Belgium and Luxembourg will be possible.

 If a single routing database is created for each country then these databases don't support cross-border routing.